-The "A Call To Serve Program" (A.C.T.S.) is another opportunity for our students to practice their faith.
+The A Call To Serve Program (A.C.T.S.) is another opportunity for our students to practice our faith.
 The primary focus of A.C.T.S. is to bring the message of Jesus Christ to life by providing an experience of Christian service in the everyday world.
-By virtue of our Baptism, we are not just passive members of Christ's body; we are also called to serve.
-Because Providence Catholic takes community service so seriously, the following is a graduation requirement.
+By virtue of our baptism, we are not just passive members of Christ's body; we are also called to serve.
+Because PCHS takes community service so seriously, the following obligations are a graduation requirement.
+Details for the A.C.T.S.
+Program can be found on the PCHS website.